mingyuanhua/euclideanfe/README.md

 In PageHeader.js,  we replace previous ‘Favorite’ placeholder with Favorites component.

-Also notice the props, we have favoriteItems provided by App.js
+Also notice the props, we have favoriteItems provided by App.js.

-We will fetch the favorite items after user signed in and pass it to PageHeader.js
+We will fetch the favorite items after user signed in and pass it to PageHeader.js.

+### Build sider menu

+Next, we will show top games on the side bar, and also support custom search.